Why Diversity Should Matter to You

 Low Balance of Male and Female Students

-If you're seeking a college with an equal amount of male and female students, this may not be the choice for you.
+If you're seeking a school with an equal amount of male and female students, this may not be the choice for you.

 At Aspen University, the disparity between men and women on campus is higher than the national average.
 The undergraduate student body at Aspen University is mostly female.